 The controller class implements the desired directive behavior.

-Create the following source file in the indicated folder with the given code:
+Create the following source file in the indicated folder:

 @Directive requires a CSS selector to identify

-the HTML in the template that is associated with our directive.
+the HTML in the template that is associated with the directive.

 The CSS selector for an attribute